 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Talk with your doctor before getting any vaccines.
-Use with Actemra may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with Actemra (tocilizumab (intravenous)) may either raise the chance of an infection or make the vaccine not work as well.

 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
-Use some other kind of birth control also like a condom when taking Actemra.
+Use some other kind of birth control also like a condom when taking Actemra (tocilizumab (intravenous)).

 - If you used Actemra (tocilizumab (intravenous)) when you were pregnant, tell your baby's doctor.